-Note: If an optional fan (FK4) or hand held remote control (RC4 or RC5) are to be used, wiring must be done prior to finishing to avoid reconstruction.
+Note: If an optional hand held remote control (RC4 or RC5) are to be used, wiring must be done prior to finishing to avoid reconstruction.

 Note: The remote wall switch must be wired prior to applying the finishing material in order to avoid reconstruction.